coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 3. Click Generate Token and Scopes.
 4. Add both `connections:write` and `authorization:read` scopes to your token.
 Give it a name and generate it.
 Copy the token starting with `xapp` and store it in your Parameter Store with the same prefix path as before.
 For this example, we used `SLACK_APP_TOKEN` as the parameter name.
 5. Navigate to `App Credentials`.
 6. Show the `Signing Secret` and store it in your Parameter Store with the same prefix path as before.
-For this example, we used `SLACK_SIGNING_SECRET` as the parameter.
-Name.
+For this example, we used `SLACK_SIGNING_SECRET` as the parameter name.
 7. Navigate to `OAuth & Permissions`.
 8. Copy the `Bot User OAuth Token` under the `OAuth Tokens for Your Workspace` section and store it in your Parameter Store.
 For this example, we used `SLACK_BOT_TOKEN` as the attribute name